 INDEPENDENTLY ORGANIZED PUBLIC PROJECTS

-Sharing the Joys of Tree Juice.
+Tree Spa for Urban Forest Healing.
 2015-present.
-Hartford and New Haven, CT.
-Collaborative community-engaged project involving harvesting and processing maple sap into syrup, and sharing every aspect of the process with varied urban communities, as well as anyone else who was interested, as a way of decolonizing and reconnecting with the land.
-Current partners include the University of Hartford, Keney Park Sustainability Project, Knox Parks, Artspace CWOS, and the Hartford Maple Syrup Club.
+NYC and Hartford, CT.
+Socially-engaged project involving gathering maple sap, making maple syrup, and sharing the process with urban communities, as a practice of decolonizing the land and people.
+Current partners include the University of Hartford, Keney Park Sustainability Project, Knox Parks, Artspace New Haven, and the Hartford Maple Syrup Club.

 Walks and Tea Parties for Decolonization.
 Begun 2017.
 With participants from Emmanuel College, Boston, and New York City.